scottgal/mostlylucid.dse/code_evolver/ADVANCED_FEATURES.md

 # Advanced Features Guide

-This document details the advanced AI-powered features that make Code Evolver intelligent and efficient.
+This document details the advanced AI-powered features that make mostlylucid DiSE intelligent and efficient.

 ## Table of Contents
 1. [Specification-Based Code Generation](#specification-based-code-generation)